Sejuce Digital Logo

 Affordable Ecommerce SEO Packages Starting at $880 (Inc. GST)/Month

-At Sejuce Digital, we provide Ecommerce SEO services for online stores that want better visibility in competitive search results.
+At Sejuce Digital, we provide Ecommerce SEO services for online stores that want better rankings in competitive search results.

-With affordable SEO packages starting from just $880 (Inc. GST) per month, our strategy can cover Google rankings, local SEO visibility, Google Business Profile improvements, service page structure and useful website content.
+With affordable SEO packages starting from just $880 (Inc. GST) per month, our strategy can cover Google rankings, local SEO rankings, Google Business Profile improvements, service page structure and useful website content.

 The goal is simple: help your business attract more relevant enquiries from people already searching for what you offer.